Refinitiv/Real-Time-SDK/Java/Eta/README.md

 The Example applications are located in `Eta/Applications/Examples` The Performance Tools are located in `Eta/Applications/PerfTools`
 -	Run `ant` to build all examples/performance tools or select the target from inside the build.xml file to built a specific example or performance tool.
--	Optionally, these can be built using the bat or ksh script files if preferred over ant.

 ####3) Run the ETA Examples